 What is Litecoin (LTC)?
 Is it worth investing in Litecoin in 2021?
-Is It a cryptocurrency that’s here to stay?
+Is it a cryptocurrency that’s here to stay?
+We cover it all!

-Today, we will introduce Litecoin.
-We will also try to answer the following questions - What is Litecoin?
+In this guide, we will try to answer the following questions - What is Litecoin?
 Is LTC a good investment?” and “Should I invest in Litecoin in 2021?”

 What Is Litecoin?

-Litecoin is one of the top cryptocurrencies by market cap, currently ranking 5th as per CoinMarketCap.
+Litecoin is one of the top cryptocurrencies by market cap and currently ranks 11th as per CoinMarketCap.

-Litecoin was created as a fork of Bitcoin in order to improve its scalability and speed issues.
-In fact, Litecoin is one of the most popular forks of Bitcoin that, based on tech analysis and past data, is here to stay long after 2021.
+Litecoin was created as a fork of Bitcoin to improve on its scalability and speed issues.
+Today, Litecoin is one of the most popular forks of Bitcoin that, based on tech analysis and past data, is here to stay long after 2021.

 What Is LTC?

 ‘LTC’ is the ticker symbol of Litecoin.
 Do note that you will often see LTC and Litecoin used interchangeably (like in this article), though more often LTC refers to the token while Litecoin refers to the whole project.